dandavison/delta/README.md

             incorrect [default: 4]
         --24-bit-color <true-color>
             Whether to emit 24-bit ("true color") RGB color codes.
-Options are auto, always, and never. "auto" means that delta will emit 24-bit color codes iff the environment variable COLORTERM has the value "truecolor" or "24bit".
+Options are auto, always, and never. "auto" means that delta will emit 24-bit color codes if the environment variable COLORTERM has the value "truecolor" or "24bit".
 If your terminal application (the application you use to enter commands at a shell prompt) supports 24 bit colors, then it probably already sets this environment variable, in which case you don't need to do anything [default: auto]